 This is what we are currently doing, but we are hoping that the situation may ease as vaccinations increase worldwide and the infection comes under control.
 Our default position is safety however!

-If, having read this, you wish to discuss any aspect of this, please contact Margie or Rick at email@example.com.
+If, having read this, you wish to discuss any aspect of this, please contact Margie, Rick or Amy at firstname.lastname@example.org.